AdamSobieski/Narratology/Content/Automata.md

 ## Navigating Automata and Data

 Automaton navigators can carry data.
 This data could be cloned and processed by edges.
-This processed data could be consumed by states to produce other data.
+This processed data could be consumed by subsequent states to produce other data.
 For non-deterministic cases, implementations would need merging or aggregation algorithms for when multiple edges converge onto states.

 ```cs
 public interface IDataNavigator<in TInput, TValue> : INavigator<TInput>, ISubject<TInput, IEnumerable<TValue>>